Frequently Asked Questions

 Campers and their Buddies sleep in cabins, dormitory style.
 Most cabins accommodate 16 – 20 persons.
 Campers requiring wheelchair accommodations sleep in wheelchair accessible dormitories, with their Buddies.
 These sleeping rooms accommodate 6-8 persons.
 All dormitories are single sex dorms.

 Thanks to the generosity of our donors, registration for the one-week camp is kept as low as possible.
 Scholarships are also available upon request.
 Specific pricing information is outlined on the website under ‘Registration’.

 What if my child is on the waitlist?

 Camp Hope is able to accept 10-12 female and 10-12 male campers for each session.
 There are instances when campers are placed on a waitlist.
 If a position opens up, you will be notified by email or phone of your child’s acceptance.
-Applications are processed on a first-come basis so it is important to return the completed camper application at your earliest convenience.
-Applications for July camps are available on the website on beginning in February.
+Applications are processed on a first-come basis so it is important to return the completed camper application and supplemental forms as efficiently as possible.

 What are arrival and pick-up procedures?

 Transportation to and from the camp is the responsibility of the parent or guardian.
 Campers arrive to camp on Sunday evening.
 The drop off period allows parents to meet the staff.
 The camper and Buddy can become acquainted.
 Parents can spend time with the Buddy and provide any additional information about their child’s interests, and daily routine.
 Check-in is provided to review and confirm medication requirements, dietary requirements and other special needs their child has.
 Pick-up is Friday afternoon at 1:00 pm.
 Prompt pick-up is required.

 Campers are scheduled to arrive on Sunday evening between 7-7:30 pm.
 Early arrivals are rare and must have pre-approval by the Camp Director.